Tafara-N/alx-low_level_programming/0x0E-structures_typedef/README.md

 Directory: 0x0E-structures_typedef
 File: dog.h

-1. A dog is the only thing on earth that loves you more than you love yourself mandatory
+### 1. A dog is the only thing on earth that loves you more than you love yourself
-Score: 85.71% (Checks completed: 85.71%)

 Write a function that initialize a variable of type struct dog

 Prototype: void init_dog(struct dog *d, char *name, float age, char *owner);